tldr-pages/tldr/pages/common/bzip2.md

 `bzip2 -t {{path/to/compressed_file.bz2}}`

-- Show the compression ratio for each file processed in [v]erbose mode:
+- Show the compression ratio for each file processed with detailed information:

 `bzip2 -v {{path/to/compressed_files.bz2}}`